 1) What is Essbase?

-Essbase stand for Extended Spreadsheet Database.
-Essbase is the multidimensional database Management System(MDBMS) that provide a multidimensional database Platform upon which to build the Analytical Applications.
+Essbase stands for Extended Spreadsheet Database.
+Essbase is the multidimensional database Management System(MDBMS) that provides a multidimensional database platform upon which to build Analytical Applications.
 Essbase products provide companies with the ability to deliver critical business information to the right people when they need it.
-Essbase products can be deployed on web with minimum infrastructure requirement.
+Essbase products can be deployed on the web with minimum infrastructure requirements.
 The Essbase Server client needs only to retrieve and view data that resides on a server.

-Essbase maintain the Hierarchical data structure.
+Essbase maintains the Hierarchical data structure.
 The server acts as a shared resource, handling all data storage, caching, calculations, and data security.

 2) What is Dimension?

 Answer A dimension represents the highest consolidation level in the database outline.
-The database outline presents dimension and members in a tree structure to indicate a consolidation relationship
+The database outline presents dimensions and members in a tree structure to indicate a consolidation relationship

 3) What are Members?

-Answer Member are the individual components of a dimension.
+Answer Members are the individual components of a dimension.

 Each member has a unique name.
 Essbase can store the data associates with a member.